 307b.
 Advanced Pharmacotherapeutics Seminar for Women's Health Nurse Practitioners.
 Application of the principles of pharmacotherapeutics will be explored for the client population of family practice-newborn to geriatric, including pregnancy.
 Students will be exposed to didactic review of drug categories, case studies, and presentations of pharmacological management (selecting appropriate drugs based on patient assessment and diagnosis, titration of dose, monitoring for beneficial and adverse effects, and patient education) in clinical practice.
-Pre/corequisite: 307a.
+Prerequisite or corequisite: 307a.
 SPRING.
 [1] Staff.

 307c.
 Advanced Pharmacotherapeutics for Acute Care Nurse Practitioners.
 This course builds on knowledge of the basic principles of pharmacology to establish a knowledge base for clinical judgments in the pharmacologic management and evaluation for individual patients as related to the role of Acute Care Nurse Practitioners.
 Drug interactions, incompatibilities, side effects, and contraindications are discussed.
 Appropriate patient education is integrated.
-Pre/corequisite: 306a.
+Prerequisite or corequisite: 306a.
 FALL.
 [3] Lancaster.

 307d.
 Advanced Neonatal Pharmacotherapeutics.
 This course provides students preparing for roles within the Neonatal Nurse Practitioner specialty with knowledge of the pharmacotherapeutics for common classifications of drugs used to care for neonates and infants.
 The physiologic action of selected prescription drugs, unexpected client responses and major untoward effects encountered in diseases of the neonates are discussed.
 Pharmacokinetic and pharmacodynamic principles, their clinical application and the use of pharmacologic agents in the prevention of illness and the restoration and maintenance of health are emphasized.
 Emphasis is placed on indications for correct drug choice, usual dose, routes of administration, pharmacological mechanisms in association with drug interactions, adverse effects; and contraindications for use are included.
 Discussions of clinical judgments in the management and evaluation of pharmacologic therapeutic agents for neonatal use are emphasized.
+Prerequisite: Graduate-level standing and admission to the NNP specialty.
+Can be taken by special students with permission of the instructor.
 SPRING.
 [3] Gregory.